How to Increase Your Hunger For God

 Smith Wigglesworth’s passion for God is seen in a letter he wrote to a friend, Pleased to receive the news of much blessing in your ministry, especially in souls being saved and God keeping you in a very hungry and needy place.
 W. Hacking wrote a book about Smith’s life and summed up his work by saying, Wisdom, brokenness, purity, and spiritual hunger characterized his ministry.

 If you’ve lost your hunger for God, you can get it back.
 Here are four things you can do.
 First, fast things that steal your time.
-Turn off the TV, turn away from Facebook, the computer games, or whatever and take time to feed on the Word and to pray.
+Turn off the TV, turn away from Facebook, the computer games, social media, or whatever and take time to feed on the Word and to pray.

 The Lord ministered to me years ago during a time of personal disappointment that quenched my spiritual zeal.
 A guest speaker in our church said: Your desires always follow your attention.
 When I heard that I knew that I must turn my attention to the Lord.
 I made myself listen to tapes and take notes word for word as my pastor preached just to force myself into the Word.
 I had no desire to do it, but I put my attention there every day.
 A couple of weeks later I woke up one morning with a desire to fellowship with my Father.
 Desire follows attention.